-Before you apply for a credit card or any other form of financing, it’s wise to do a little prep work.
-Make sure your credit is in the best shape possible (at least for the time being) and you might improve your approval odds.
+Before you apply for a credit card or any other form of financing, it's wise to do a little prep work.
+Make sure your credit is in the best shape it can be right now and you might improve your approval odds:

 - Dispute credit errors.
-Once you download your credit reports, review them carefully for mistakes.
+Carefully review your credit reports for mistakes.
 If you find any, the Fair Credit Reporting Act gives you the right to dispute them.
 When you dispute an error, the credit bureau processing your investigation has 30 days to verify the account or delete it from your credit report.
 You can find information about how to submit a credit dispute on the CFPB website.

 - Catch up on any late payments.
 Are you past due on any current credit obligations?
 If so, it's wise to bring those accounts current before you fill out applications for new credit.

 - Pay down credit card balances.
-If you already have other credit cards established, pay your balances down as much as possible before you apply for a new account.
+If you already have other credit cards, pay your balances down as much as possible before you apply for a new account.
 A $0 balance is ideal.
-Not only could paying down your credit cards potentially improve your credit scores, but it could also lower your debt-to-income ratio.
+Not only could paying down your cards potentially improve your scores, but it could also lower your debt-to-income ratio.
 Either way, you might look better on a new credit application.

 Even the best credit cards for fixing bad credit won't solve all of your credit problems.
 But finding the right account can be a great step in the right direction, as long as you use it responsibly.

 How to Get a Rewards Credit Card When You Have Limited Credit

 Whether you're looking for access to a higher credit line or you have moderate to bad credit, qualifying for a credit card can be challenging.
 But there are solutions for consumers who are hoping to build credit.